You might have heard this old saying, “A picture is worth a thousand words.”

 A Venn diagram (also called primary diagram, set diagram or logic diagram) is used to show all possible logical relations between different sets.
 This diagram uses overlapping shapes, often circles to illustrate the logical relationships between two or more sets of items.

-For example, say you have three characteristics,
+For example, say you have three characteristics, you can present them as follows:

 This is one of the popular types of charts out there.
 These are used to comparing parts.
 Each arc is delineated by building outspread lines from its closures to the focal point of the circle, making a wedge-formed “slices”.
 The sum of all slices is always 100%.